• Skip to primary navigation

 bok choy on top of pasta on plate.

 If you love easy dinner ideas, this bok choy pasta is going to be perfect for you (especially on busy weeknights).
-It’s as simple as sauteeing the bok choy and placing it over your pasta.
+It’s as simple as sautéing the bok choy and serving it over pasta.
 Despite its simplicity to make (and grow!), it’s rich, full of savory flavor and incredibly satisfying as a main dish.
-You can pair it with a side, but like most pasta dishes, it can leave you full in of itself!

 Bok choy dates back to 5th century AD, China.
 It was imported to Korea in the 14th century and was one of the first vegetables to be fermented into kimchi.
 It then became known for its medicinal properties across China in the 1500s—and it’s been used in popular Chinese dishes since.
 Given its longstanding history, it should be no surprise that it’s still just as beloved today.
 It’s light, nutritious, and versatile—perfect for many different recipes and dishes.